 Financial instruments are fundamental to the Group's business, constituting the core element of its operations.
 Accordingly, the risks associated with financial instruments are a significant component of the risks faced by the Group.
 Financial instruments create, modify or reduce the credit, market (including traded or fair value risks and non-traded or interest and foreign currency related risks) and liquidity risks of the Group's balance sheet.
-These risks and the Group's policies and objectives for managing such risks are outlined below.
+These risks are outlined below.
 The Group's overall risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the financial performance of the Group.